Table of Content

 Cost per lead as a KPI

 With this KPI, marketers can measure how cost-effective their marketing efforts are proving to be to acquire new leads.
-A good marketing campaign will be the one in which the cost per lead is high and a considerable number of leads are acquired.
+A good marketing campaign will be the one in which the cost per lead is low and a considerable number of leads are acquired.
 In terms of dollars, this KPI gives marketing teams a clear idea of how much they are spending for each lead and how it compares with the ideal cost per lead.

 How to calculate the cost per lead?